faster-than-light/demo/README.md

 ## GitHub Workflows and Action Output

-Now that GitHub is configured to run the BugCatcher Action on any `push` event, we can watch it in "action" by viewing the "Actions" tab on the repository webpage or in your pull request conversation view.
+Now that GitHub is configured to run the BugCatcher Action on any `push` event, we can watch it in "action" by viewing the Actions tab on the repository webpage or in your pull request conversation view.

-### PR Conversation View
+### Pull Request Conversation View

+#### Checks

 *INIT*
 ![img](img/init.png)